EgoSpot:Egocentric Multimodal Control for Hands-Free Mobile Manipulation: System Design

-Since the application uses eye gaze to control the robot's motion, eye-gaze tracking is significant.
-The eye gazing ray is obtained through the eye gaze API of HoloLens2, and we directly set the eye cursor position to the intersection between the eye ray and the world mesh constructed by the Hololens2.
-A challenge encountered in this step is that the collider of the cursor is enabled.
-Initially, we move the cursor to the intersection point between the eye gaze and the mesh in the \textit{EyeGazeCursor::Update()} function for every frame.
-However, the eye gaze intersection interface provided by the MRTK~\cite{MRTK} takes all game objects into account.
-When the cursor is moved to the intersection point, the eye gaze intersects with the cursor, and this point is mistakenly used by the MRTK as a new hit point to move the cursor.
-As a result, the cursor will directly move to the camera.
-We solved this problem by turning off the box collider of the eye gaze cursor.
-As shown in \Cref{fig:state_pattern}, the cursor is held by \textit{FollowMode} and \textit{SelectMode} as an attribute, which enables these two modes to send messages depending on the cursor position.
+\textbf{Eye-gaze Tracking.} Since the application relies on eye gaze for robot locomotion control, accurate eye-gaze tracking is essential.
+The gaze ray is obtained through the HoloLens~2 eye-tracking API, and the eye cursor is placed at the intersection between this gaze ray and the world mesh reconstructed by the HoloLens~2.
+A challenge in this process arises from the cursor collider.
+Initially, in \textit{EyeGazeCursor::Update()}, we updated the cursor position every frame by moving it to the intersection point between the gaze ray and the mesh.
+However, the MRTK eye-gaze intersection interface~\cite{MRTK} considers all game objects in the scene, including the cursor itself.
+Once the cursor is moved to the detected intersection point, the gaze ray may intersect the cursor collider, causing MRTK to incorrectly treat the cursor as the new hit target.
+As a result, the cursor is pulled toward the camera instead of remaining at the intended location.
+To address this issue, we disable the box collider of the eye-gaze cursor.
+As shown in Fig.~\ref{fig:state_pattern}, the cursor is maintained as an attribute of both \textit{FollowMode} and \textit{SelectMode}, allowing these modes to generate control commands based on the cursor position.